-- Identify important physical processes that occur in the Earth's atmosphere. - Understand basic thermodynamic concepts, such as the hydrostatic balance, potential temperature, air parcel, the thermodynamics of the water vapor, and saturated adiabatic lapse rate. - The use of the skew T log p charts to represent the vertical structure of temperature and moisture. - Understand the fluid-dynamic laws that govern the atmospheric flows and apply the continuity equation and the Navier-Stokes equations to solve atmospheric phenomena. - Comprehend the dynamic phenomena in the atmosphere, such as vorticity and potential vorticity, atmospheric waves, and atmospheric instability.
+- Identify important physical processes that occur in the Earth's atmosphere. - Understand basic thermodynamic concepts, such as the hydrostatic balance, potential temperature, air parcel, and the thermodynamics of the dry and moist atmosphere. - Comprehend the dynamics of the atmosphere, conservation of momentum, noninertial reference frames and "apparent" forces, and the structure of the static atmosphere. - Understand the continuity equation, the thermodynamic energy equation, Eulerian and Lagrangian derivations, and scale analysis of the equation of motion. - Understand the fluid-dynamic laws that govern the atmospheric flows and apply the continuity equation and the Navier-Stokes equations to solve atmospheric phenomena. - Recognize the isobaric coordinates system, balanced flow, thermal wind, vertical motion, and surface pressure tendency. - Get familiar with concepts of rotation in a fluid, circulation, vorticity, and potential vorticity. - Learn about the Planetary Boundary Layer (PBL), atmospheric turbulence, turbulent kinetic energy, and PBL momentum equations.